SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.5.2 Alcohol per capita consumption (aged 15 years and older) within a calendar year in litres of pure alcohol

+This target was interpreted to include research about the prevention and treatment of harmful uses of a) alcohol, and b) drugs/substances, rather than all use of alcohol/drugs.

 This query consists of 1 phrase.
+The basic structure is *harmful use + prevention/treatment*.

-Alcohol was limited to harmful use/clearly harmful types of drinking.
-Drugs/substances were expanded using MeSH terms.
+Drug/substances were expanded using MeSH terms.
+* Under "opioid-related disorders" (D000079524), `heroin`, `morphine`, `opiate` and `opium` are listed.
+* Under "substance-related disorders" (D019966), a number of specific substances are listed, including `amphetamine`, `cocaine`, `inhalent`, `tobacco` etc.
+`addiction` and `dependence` were considered as terms that can indicate harmful use.

+`therapy` rather than `therap*` was used to prevent results regarding the therapeutic uses of these drugs/substances.
+The broad term `services` is used due to the variety of services involved (social, specialist, alcoholism, treatment, residential...).

 ``` Ceylon =
 TS=